ctrese/MobileExample-iOS-NativeIssuesListApp/README.md

 ![iPhone Portrait Summary Screenshot](README/screenshots/iPhonePortraitSummary.png?raw=true) | ![iPhone Portrait Detail Screenshot](README/screenshots/iPhonePortraitDetail.png?raw=true) | ![iPhone Landscape Detail Screenshot](README/screenshots/iPhoneLandscapeDetail.png?raw=true)

 ##### PredixAppWindow
 An instance of this object is passed to the PredixMobilityManager intializer as the packageWindow parameter.
-This object is responsible for determining what UI components the Predix Mobile SDK for iOS is requesting to be put on the screen.
+This object is responsible for determining what UI components the Predix Mobile SDK for iOS is requesting to be displayed on the screen.

-In this example we largely ignore the _URL_ parameter of the LoadURL PredixAppWindowProtocol method, and focus instead of the _parameters_ prameter, which is the webapp document dictionary created by the webapp.json file used with the 'pm publish' command.
-In the webapp.json of this example, we've added an additional property: *storyboardId* which is expected to be the name of a storyboard bundled with the iOS app.
+In this example, we ignore the _URL_ parameter of the LoadURL PredixAppWindowProtocol method, and focus instead on the _parameters_ parameter, which is the webapp document dictionary created by the webapp.json file used with the 'pm publish' command.
+In the webapp.json of this example, we've added an additional property: *storyboardId* that is expected to be the name of a storyboard bundled with the iOS app.
 In this case the PredixAppWindow object dynamically loads the storyboard indicated by this property.

 ###### webapp.json: